data2intelligence/SpaCET/README.md

 interactions in tumor microenvironment.
-Additionally, although SpaCET does not require any input cell references to analyze tumor ST data, SpaCET can still accept a matched scRNA-seq dataset as customized references to conduct cell type deconvolution.
+Additionally, although SpaCET does not require any input cell references to analyze tumor ST data, SpaCET can still accept a matched scRNA-seq dataset as customized references to conduct cell type deconvolution of ST data.

 <img src="man/figures/workflow.png" width="100%" />